 Greek letter organizations were founded on the ideals of scholarship, leadership, community service and friendship.
 For more than 100 years, the fraternities and sororities at Carroll University have continued to uphold these ideals.

 With four sororities and two fraternities, our community is continuing to grow and we couldn't be more proud to keep wearing our letters!

-Katie Lesperance serves as the University's Fraternity and Sorority Life Advisor.
-She received her Bachelor of Science in Biology from the University of Wisconsin La Crosse and her Master of Education in College Student Personnel Administration from Marquette University.
-Katie is a member of Alpha Phi and has continued to volunteer in a number of roles as an alumna.
-Katie's responsibilities include advising the councils and providing chapter support, as well as overseeing Student Activities.
-You can reach Katie at email@example.com or by phone at 262-524-7102.
+Kelly Loughman serves as Program Assistant for the University’s Fraternity and Sorority Life.
+She received her Bachelor of Arts & Sciences in Social Work from Illinois State University and is currently working on her Master of Education in Student Affairs and Higher Education from Marquette University.
+Kelly is a member of Zeta Tau Alpha and is a proud alumna!
+Kelly’s responsibilities include advising the councils and providing chapter support.
+You can reach Kelly at email@example.com or by phone at 262-524-7351.

 Fraternity & Sorority Life Student Staff

 The Student Activities FSL Student Staff provides support to chapters and councils.
 Each of them brings a passion for Greek Life and knowledge in a variety of areas.
 Many of them are graduates of UIFI and have served in a variety of chapter or council roles, including President, Risk Manager, Social Chair, Recruitment Chair, and Philanthropy Chair, to name a few.
 You can find the staff working in Wright House (119 Wright Street, next to the Campus Center and Walter Young Center), a house devoted to our chapters with space for offices, meetings, and lounge areas.
 If a chapter or council is looking for assistance with paperwork, programming, or advice, please contact our student staff at firstname.lastname@example.org.

 There are currently four national sororities and two fraternities, one local and one national, at Carroll.
 The self-governing, self-supporting bodies of the fraternities and sororities are the Greek Activities Panel, Interfraternity Council, and the Panhellenic Council.
 These groups coordinate events and service projects, provide educational programs, establish community-wide regulations and implement policies for their member organizations.